nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/edma3/scatter_gather/example_board_readme.md

 Board settings
 ============
-Make sure you have jumpers SJ1 and SJ2 set to
+Make sure you have solder bridges SJ1 and SJ2 set to
 - 2-1 for the main core (cm33)

 Prepare the Demo